drmkn/M.Tech-CS-Dissertation/readme.md

 ## 🙏 Acknowledgements

-I would like to express my sincere gratitude to Prof. [Utpal Garain](https://scholar.google.co.in/citations?user=4Jlqf30AAAAJ\&hl=en) for his invaluable guidance and support at the Indian Statistical Institute, Kolkata.
+I would like to express my sincere gratitude to Prof. [Utpal Garain](https://scholar.google.co.in/citations?user=4Jlqf30AAAAJ\&hl=en) for his invaluable guidance and support at the Indian Statistical Institute, Kolkata for this work.
 I am also deeply thankful to [Saptarshi Saha](https://github.com/Saptarshi-Saha-1996) for his help and significant contributions to this work.